ppavel/thebestcoin-p2pool/README.md

     cd ../
     python run_p2pool.py --net thebestcoin

-Then run your miner program, connecting to 127.0.0.1 on port 9171 with any username and password.
+Then run your miner program, connecting to 127.0.0.1 on port 38802 with any username and password.

 If you are behind a NAT, you should enable TCP port forwarding on your router.
-Forward port 9346 to the host running P2Pool.
+Forward port 38801 to the host running P2Pool.

 Run for additional options.

     python run_p2pool.py --help

-Donations towards further development:
+Donations towards further development (to original author of p2pool, not The Bestcoin):
 -------------------------
     1HNeqi3pJRNvXybNX4FKzZgYJsdTSqJTbk